synaesthetik/launchtab/README.md

 ## Troubleshooting

-**JIRA connection fails:**
+**JIRA tickets don't open correctly:**
-- Verify your API token is correct
+- Verify your Project ID and Issue Type ID are numeric values
-- Check that your email matches your Atlassian account
 - Ensure your domain is correct (without `https://`)
+- Make sure you're logged into your JIRA instance in Firefox
 - Confirm you have permission to create issues in the project
+- Check that pop-ups are allowed for your JIRA domain

 **Extension doesn't load:**
 - Check the browser console for errors